robocode-dev/tank-royale/schema/dotnet/README.md

 # Schema code generator for .Net

-This directory contains a code generator that takes the schemas in YAML format as input and produces C# classes for .Net as output.
+This module contains a code generator that takes the schemas in YAML format as input and produces C# classes for .Net as output.

 The code generator is "homemade" in lack of a code generator that can produce C# classes based on YAML schemas.
 If such generator exists or arrives someday, this generator should be replaced.